A Note on Weak Saturation Number of Trees

 \begin{definition} Given a graph $F$, we define an induced subgraph $S=K_{1,s}$ to be an end-star of $F$, if the center of $S$ has degree $s+1$ in $F$ and $s$ of the other vertices of $S$ have degree 1 in $F$.
 If $F$ contains at least an end-star, the minimum end-degree of $F$, denoted by $\delta_e (F)$, is the minimum degree of the center of an end-star of $F$. \end{definition}

-The following simple lemma turns out to be crucial. \begin{lemma} Let $F$ be a graph on $k+1$ vertices with minimum degree $1$ and maximum degree $\Delta =\Delta(F)$.
-Suppose a graph $G$ with $v(G)\geq k+1$ admits an induced subgraph $H$ on $k$ vertices such that $\delta(H)\geq \Delta$.
+The following simple lemma turns out to be crucial. \begin{lemma} Let $F$ be a graph on $K$ vertices with minimum degree 1.
+Suppose a graph $G$ with $v(G)\geq K$ admits an induced complete subgraph $H$ on at least $K-1$ vertices.
 Then $G$ is weakly $F$-saturated. \end{lemma}

-\begin{proof} It suffices to show we can iteratively add edges to the graph $G$, until it becomes the complete graph $K_n$.
+\begin{proof} Let $F_1$ be a subgraph of $F$ by deleting a leaf $u$ and let $\{u'\}=N_F(u)$.
+By hypothesis $G$ contains an induced complete subgraph $H$ with $|V(H)|\geq K-1$, so $H$ contains a copy of $F_1$.
+Moreover, because $H$ is complete, for every vertex $w\in V(H)$ there is an embedding of $F_1$ into $H$ that send $u'$ to $w$.
+Now, it suffices to show we can iteratively add edges to the graph $G$, until it becomes the complete graph $K_n$.